 I know this is different than the rest of my website.
 But before I was a published author, I spent nearly twenty years doing investigations for the state and family courts.
 The last ten years, I conducted custody investigations, making recommendations for custody and access of children during family court litigation.
 I saw first-hand how devastating divorce, or any type of custody litigation could be on families, and especially on children.
 So, it’s still very important to me that those that need help can find it easily.

 Early on in my blogging, I posted several times about family court issues, co-parenting, domestic violence, and drug & alcohol abuse.
 Please note: I am NOT an attorney.
 Nothing I’ve written or anything written by my guests are to be considered as legal advice.
 For specific questions to legal issues, please consult with an attorney.
 Nor should anything written by me or a guest be considered advice for medical or mental-health purposes.
 If you’re having issues that need a professional, please consult with your doctor or mental-health care professional.

-I have two other books to recommend to you below.
+I have two books to recommend to you below.
 But, first, here are some articles you might find helpful:

 5 Things Parents Need to Know — Guest Post by Kassandra Lamb